Internet-Draft | Intel profile | March 2025 |

 The tee.advisory-ids

-extension allows the Attester to report known security advisories and a
+extension enables Attesters to report known security advisories and for

-Reference Values Provider (RVP) to assert updated security advisories.¶
+Reference Values Providers (RVP) to assert updated security advisories.

 The $tee-advisory-ids-type

-is used to specify a set of security advisories, where each is identified by a string identifier.
+is used to specify a set of security advisories, where each identifier is represented using a string.

 Evidence may report a set of advisories the Attester believes are relevant.
 The set of advisories are constrained